FIWARE/tutorials.Linked-Data/README.md

 ### Filter context data by comparing the values of an attribute in an Array

+Within the standard `Building` model, the `category` attribute refers to an array of strings.
+This example returns all `Building` entities with a `category` attribute which contains either `commercial` or `office` strings.
+Filtering can be done using the `q` parameter, comma separating the acceptable values.

+#### :eight: Request:

 ```console
 curl -G -X GET \
     'http://localhost:1026/v2/entities' \